Welcome to Year 5!

 Music: Listening and appraising a variety of genres, singing and improvising, composition and use of glockenspiels.

-Modern Foreign Languages: French animal names, phrases and oral pronunciation of terms.
-French music and zoo terminology.
+Modern Foreign Languages: French food and drink, restaurant and greeting terminology.